apiwitp2070/apiwitp2070/README.md

 <h1 align="center">Hi there, I'm <a href="https://apiwit.me">Apiwit</a></h1>

-- I build varities of web apps, custom CMS platforms, and sometimes minimal dev tools.
+- I build varities of web apps, custom CMS platforms, and sometimes minimal dev tools and generators.
-- Mainly use Nextjs, Nuxt and Tailwind CSS.
+- Mainly use Nextjs, Nuxt, Vite and Tailwind CSS.
 - Would love to try new tools and frameworks too!

 ---

 ### Random Stuff

+- [Vinai](https://vinai.apiwit.me) A habbit tracker app with rewarding.
 - [Midi Visualizer](https://midi.apiwit.me) A midi player and visualizer.
-- [InfraDB](https://infradb.apiwit.me) Simplify some of your infra workflow and reducing your clicks.
 - [Siam Which Floor](https://swf.apiwit.me) Search for correct platform to on board from BTS Siam.
 No more confusing with floors and sides.

 ---